 A brand is an ultimate asset to a company.
 From brand logos and illustrations to how the audience will perceive your company, a brand builds the identity of any organization.
 To impact the business world, where the audience and competitors could instantly recognize who you are, it’s important to build brand identity.
 It takes time to build a brand’s image, which is a consistent and company-wide effort.
 Brick-by-the-brick placement of the right strategies and tactics makes a brand stand out in the long run.

-Brand books, Brand guidelines, Brand bible, Brand style guides, etc..etc.. all refer to the same document either in physical or digital format, which lists the concrete principles of a brand’s identity.
-This book ensures that people working within a company know how to use a brand’s identity as well as partners know the mission, vision, and values of your brand.
+Brand books, Brand guidelines, Brand bible, Brand style guides, etc..etc.. all refer to the same document.
+Either in physical or digital format, which lists the concrete principles of a brand’s identity.
+This book ensures that people within a company know how to use the brand’s identity.
+It also helps partners understand the brand’s mission, vision, and values.

 You might want to take a look at what is the share of voice & its impact on brand visibility.